hwcoe/qa/readme.md

 == Changelog ==

+1.0.4
+- Change faqpageorder_Widget constructor method name to avoid warnings on PHP 7 and newer

 1.0.3
 - Bugfix: Prevent filtering input field in quicksearch form from automatically gaining focus on page load